Join us in turning a passion for dance into community revitalization and life-changing joy for those with physical handicaps. Read more

 0 backers Limited (10 left of 10)

 Do you live within three hours of Panama City?
 Do you need a ride to an exchange in the Southeast?
 You, o greathearted chum, shall be picked up in your city by a member of BLIP's executive board and driven to and from your destination in style.
 Snacks, pillow and blanket for napping, full control over music, and stimulating conversation are all included.
-Selection of exchange and driver depends on availability - contact us to make a reservation early!Estimated delivery:Ships within the US only
+Selection of exchange and driver depends on availability - contact us to make a reservation early!Estimated delivery:Only ships to: United States

 Our private lesson package is perfect for the person who wants some individual attention to get themselves on the road to dancing.
 You, my delightful contributor, will receive 4 hour-long private lessons from Andrew and Sera, Panama City's premiere Lindy Hop and Blues instructors.
 These lessons are usually $30 each, so you are getting one for free!Estimated delivery: